tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** DAC 2018 Major champions

-**How did they qualify?** While allegedly on the brink of disbanding, this squad managed to beat LGD on their own home turf to win DAC.
+**How did they qualify?** While allegedly on the brink of disbanding, the squad managed to beat LGD on their own home turf to win DAC.
 Thankfully, with VP and Liquid vacuuming up all the other DPC points, that Major win was all Mineski needed to secure their TI invite.

 **What can we expect?** Mineski is one of those teams that people are mostly unsurprised no matter what result they get.
 Drown in group stage? *Eh, it happens.* Dominant winner's side run? *Knew they had it in them.* Don't even qualify? *Wow, SEA is so competitive!*